Itsmebujji/JavaPractice/src/com/vineeth/JavaInterviewQuestions.md

 2. Write algorithm to do breadth first search in a graph
 3. Dijkstra algorithm from source to all other vertices
 4. Bellman Ford algorithm to find shortest distance
-5. Kruskal’s algorithm for finding minimum spanning tree
+5. Kruskalâ€™s algorithm for finding minimum spanning tree

 #########################################################################################

 Java Design Patterns:

 Creational Design Pattern: